ACDP Overview

 Where to go next

 - Implementing a registry?
-Start at RFC-ACDP-0001 Core, then read in numbered order through 0008.
+Start at RFC-ACDP-0001 Core, then read in numbered order through 0008; add 0010–0015 for the optional trust profiles you plan to advertise (

 docs/integration-guide.md. - Trying to understand the threat model?
 Read RFC-ACDP-0008 Security.